Click here for Spanish translation of article.

 2. Triad discipling (micro groups) shifts the model from hierarchical to relational.
 The greatest factor inhibiting those who are being discipled to disciple others (spiritual multiplication) is the dependency fostered by one on one relationships.
 The triad/quad, on the other hand, views discipleship as a come alongside relationship of mutual journey toward maturity in Christ.
 The hierarchical dimension is minimized.

 3. The most startling difference between one on one and threes or fours is the sense of “groupness”.
-The sense of the Holy Spirit’s being present in our midst occurred must more often in the group versus the one on one.
+The sense of the Holy Spirit’s being present in our midst occurred much more often in the group versus the one on one.

-4. There is wisdom in number.
+4. There is wisdom in numbers.
 The group approach multiplies the perspectives on Scripture and application to life issues, whereas one on one limits the models and experience.
 By adding at least a third person there is another perspective brought to the learning process.
 The group members serve as teachers of one another.

 5. Finally, and not to be minimized, by adding a third or fourth person who is being equipped to disciple others, the multiplication process is geometrically increased.